Hiswe/hiswe.github.io/source/_drafts/vue-with-nuxt.md

 - 📁 plugins [Vue plugins](https://vuejs.org/v2/guide/plugins.html#Using-a-Plugin)

 It's a flatter structure with obvious names.
-I like the clear separation of `pages components` and `components` .
+I like the clear separation of `pages components` and `components`.

 ### commands

 Both Vue CLI & Nuxt propose useful commands to start coding.
-I'll just speak about the main ones and they both have the same purpose:
+I'll just speak about the main ones.
+They both serve the same purpose:

 - make a quick development server to start coding
 - build for production